-I-Comply was a 2-year project that aimed to tackle the challenges of insufficient compliance with the Lisbon Recognition Convention (LRC), which was highlighted earlier in the Bologna Implementation Report 2018.
+I-Comply is co-funded by the Erasmus+ programme under Key Action 3: Support of the European Higher Education Area".
+It was a 2-year project that aimed to tackle the challenges of insufficient compliance with the Lisbon Recognition Convention (LRC), which was highlighted earlier in the Bologna Implementation Report 2018.

 The project involved partners in 5 countries: